openshift/enhancements/enhancements/management-workload-partitioning.md

 - Eliminate the need to have the performance-addon-operators configure the kube-reserved and system-reserved CPU set.
+- Eliminate the need for the user to manually create manifests by adding an installer interface for enabling the feature.
 - More testing (upgrade, downgrade, scale)
 - Sufficient time for feedback
 - Available by default